jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 >
 > The deviceId parameter is mandatory to make the provisioning successful.
 It is located in the `devicesettings.json` file for all the types of configuration.

+The first settings to be checked are environment variables.
+Command line settings overwrite any environment variables settings.
+If no environment setting or command line parameters are provided, a configuration file is searched.

 ### Environment variables
 The list of the environment variables to set are:
  - DPS_IDSCOPE, the Id Scope of the DPS